Fort Vancouver National Historic Site: Pearson Air Museum

 Opened in a historic hangar in 1996, the Pearson Air Museum and The Jack Murdock Aviation Center showcases aviation history in the Vancouver area, and specifically Pearson Airfield.
 Today, the Pearson Air museum displays a number of aircraft, including a De Havilland DH-4 Liberty that has been restored to represent an aircraft from the US Army Air Corps 321st Observation Squadron that was stationed at Pearson Airfield in the 1930s.
 In June 2018, National Park Service Volunteers completed work on a replica of Silas Christofferson's Curtis Pusher from scratch.
 The original plane was flown from the roof of the Multnomah Hotel in Portland, OR to the location of the modern day Pearson airfield.
 The replica is currently being exhibited at the Pearson Air Museum.
 Exhibits at the museum also feature the US Army Spruce Production Division, and the first transpolar flight which landed in 1937 on Pearson Field from Moscow, Russia.
 Models of the Russian Tupolev ANT-25 that made the first transpolar flight are on display at the museum.
+The museum also houses a Fleet Model 2 which was flown by Leah Hing, the first Chinese American woman to earn a pilot's license.

 An earth-covered pedestrian land bridge was built over the Lewis and Clark Highway, as part of the Confluence Project, in 2007.
 It connects the site with the Columbia River.